 The Copyright Office will check registration and renewal information for you at an hourly rate.
 You can also hire a private copyright search firm such as Durationator to see whether a renewal was filed.

 If you want to go the least expensive route, you can conduct a renewal search yourself.
 The renewal records for works published from 1950 to the present are available at the Copyright Office website.
 Renewal records for works published before 1950 are available in the 660 volume Catalog of Copyright Entries, which have been digitized and made publicly available online on the Internet Archive.

-You can't rely on the presence or absence of a copyright notice (©) to determine whether a work is protected by copyright, because a copyright notice is not required for works published after March 1, 1989.
+You unfortunately cannot rely on the presence or absence of a copyright notice (©) to determine whether a work is protected by copyright, because a copyright notice isn't required for works published after March 1, 1989.

-For help locating material you can use without permission, see The Public Domain: How to Find and Use Copyright-Free Writings, Music, ART & More, by Steve Fishman (Nolo).
+For help locating material you can use without permission, see The Public Domain: How to Find and Use Copyright-Free Writings, Music, Art & More by Steve Fishman (Nolo).

 Remember that copyright litigation and liability can be expensive.
 You should assume that every work is protected by copyright unless you can establish that it isn't.
 Better safe than sorry.